Masonic Temple Building (Kalamazoo, Michigan)

-The Masonic Temple in Kalamazoo, Michigan is a building from 1913.
+The Masonic Temple in Kalamazoo, Michigan, is a building from 1913.
 It was listed on the National Register of Historic Places in 1980.
 No lodges currently meet in the building.

 History

 Masonic Lodge No. 22 was founded in Kalamazoo in 1848.
 The lodge used temporary meeting quarters until 1852 when they outfitted a hall in a downtown commercial building.
 However, by 1868 this room was too small, and the masons decided to construct their own building, the Masonic Hall.
 By the early twentieth century, this too was outmoded, and eleven local Masonic organizations joined to construct a replacement, this Masonic Temple Building.
-They hired the architectural firm of Spier & Rohns to draft plans, and construction began in 1913.
+They hired the Detroit architectural firm of Spier & Rohns to draft plans, and construction began in 1913.
 The building was completed in 1915.